-Q: How long are the translations?
-How long will they take?
-When are they due?
-A: Each project will have its own set of unique documents which will vary in length and subject matter.
+Each project will have its own set of unique documents which will vary in length and subject matter.
 We will ensure you are aware of the due dates of the files before beginning work on each project.

-Q: Am I an employee?
-Can I still work other jobs?
-How much work will I get from you?
-A: As a freelancer we consider you a provider of a valuable resource, but you are not an employee in the usual sense.
+As a freelancer we consider you a provider of a valuable resource, but you are not an employee in the usual sense.
 You are free and even encouraged to do other work, since contracts might be sporadic and occasional, depending on the demand from our clients.

 Do I need to register as a business and get an HST number?